Biological Safety Cabinets

 Classes of biological safety cabinets

-Biological safety cabinets (BSCs) are used to protect personnel, products and the environment from exposure to biohazards and cross contamination during routine procedures.
-When choosing a biological safety cabinet for your work space, EH&S can help you select the class of cabinet that will provide the best protection.
+When choosing a biological safety cabinet for your work space, Environmental Health & Safety (EH&S) can help you select the class of cabinet that will provide the best protection.

 There are three classes of BSCs: Class I, II and III.
 While all three classes afford personnel and environmental protection, only Class II and III cabinets provide product protection.